Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: Training and evaluation

-To further evaluate the effect of the bandwidth ratio and data generalizability for the DeepJSCC-MIMO, we evaluate the DeepJSCC-MIMO and BPG-LDPC schemes with various bandwidth ratios and SNRs over the Kodak dataset.
-We train the models with randomly cropped $128 \times 128$ patches from the ImageNet dataset, and evaluate the trained models on the Kodak dataset.
+To further study the effect of bandwidth ratio and channel SNR on the performance, and evaluate the model's generalizability, we train and test the DeepJSCC-MIMO scheme with various bandwidth ratios and SNRs individually over the Kodak dataset.
+Specifically, we train the models with randomly cropped $128 \times 128$ patches from the ImageNet dataset, and evaluate the well trained models on the Kodak dataset.

-In Fig. \ref{vis_open_loop}, we present examples of images transmitted by DeepJSCC-MIMO scheme and BPG-LDPC at $5$dB and $12$dB and bandwidth ratio $R=1/24$, {where SNR values and PSNR of the entire image are provided at the bottom of each visualized patch.} It can be observed that reconstructed by DeepJSCC-MIMO are qualitatively better with more detailed high-frequency features.
+In Fig. \ref{vis_open_loop}, we present visualization examples of images transmitted by DeepJSCC-MIMO and BPG-LDPC schemes at $5$ dB and $12$ dB when $R=1/24$, {where SNR values and PSNR of the entire image are provided at the bottom of each visualized patch.} It can be observed that reconstructed by DeepJSCC-MIMO are qualitatively better with more detailed high-frequency features.
 The comparisons here can clearly show the advantages of the DeepJSCC-MIMO in high-resolution datasets.
 We also conclude that training on a sufficiently large dataset (ImageNet) can allow our DeepJSCC-MIMO scheme to perform well on a never-seen dataset (Kodak) for a wide range of bandwidth ratios.

-We also evaluate the model at various bandwidth ratios when SNR=$5$dB, as shown in Fig. \ref{Vitf_open_ratio}.
-We want to emphasize that the sphere decoding algorithm used in BPG-LDPC is a much better MIMO detection method, compared with ZF employed by DeepJSCC-MIMO.
-As shown in Fig. \ref{Vitf_open_ratio}, DeepJSCC-MIMO outperforms the BPG-LDPC in all bandwidth ratios, where the gap is even larger at low bandwidth ratios (at least $2.95$ dB), which shows that DeepJSCC-MIMO outperforms BPG-LDPC despite using a weaker detection algorithm.
+We also evaluate the model across various bandwidth ratios and compression algorithms\cite{minnenbt18, vtm,he2022elic, cheng2020image, ballemshj18} when SNR=$5$ dB over the Kodak dataset, as shown in Table. \ref{table_dl_open}.
+We want to emphasize that the sphere decoding algorithm in separation-based schemes is a much better MIMO detection method with higher computation complexity, compared with ZF employed by DeepJSCC-MIMO.
+We can observe that the superiority of DeepJSCC-MIMO persists across various bandwidth ratios and compression algorithms, where the gap is even larger at low bandwidth ratios, which shows that DeepJSCC-MIMO outperforms traditional schemes despite using a weaker detection algorithm.